 A shaker baghouse, as the name suggests, mechanically disposes of collected dust by shaking it out of the bags into a collection hopper at the bottom of the baghouse.
 In a shaker baghouse, filter bags are hung and tensioned from the top of the filter housing and attached with the bottom open, to the tube sheet.
 No internal cages are used for shaker bags.
 The airstream enters from below the bags and is pulled upwards through the interior of the bags where the dust collects.
 The airstream passes through the filter bags trapping the contaminants on the dusty side.
 Clean gas is exhausted near the top of the collector.
 To clean a shaker baghouse, which normally uses woven filter bags, the airflow through the system must be periodically shut down, also referred to as being taken off-line, while mechanical shake-cleaning is employed.
 After the dust cake is released from the bags, it falls into a hopper at the bottom of the baghouse for removal.

-Shaker style baghouses are generally uncomplicated and are commonly employed where compressed air is not available.
+Shaker-style baghouses are generally uncomplicated and are commonly employed where compressed air is not available.
 However, limitations exist for the application of shaker baghouses in that they cannot operate and clean continuously without periodic shut-down.
-Also, particle collection efficiencies are generally lower than other types of baghouses that use felted or pleated filter media.
+Also, particle collection efficiencies are generally lower than other baghouses that use felted or pleated filter media.

 Reverse Air Baghouse

 There are two styles of reverse air baghouses.
-More common nowadays, especially with fibrous dusts such as those from grain or wood processing, is a round reverse air collector style wherein dust collects on the exterior of the bags or filters.
+More common nowadays, especially with fibrous dust such as those from grain or wood processing, is around reverse air collector style, wherein dust collects on the exterior of the bags or filters.
 For cleaning, reverse air generated by the equipment fan or medium pressure blower is directed by a rotating arm over the bags, blowing reverse air into them to remove dust.
-This type of reverse air baghouse generates a lower cleaning air pressure than the compressed air pulses of a pulse-jet.
-It is known as a low-pressure high-volume cleaning system and cleans while on-line.
+This type of reverse air baghouse generates a lower cleaning air pressure than the compressed air pulses of a pulse jet.
+It is a low-pressure, high-volume cleaning system and cleans while online.
 This gentler cleaning method decreases wear and tear on the bags and saves on the cost of compressed air.
 The trade-off for the cost of compressed air, however, is the horsepower requirements and maintenance costs of the reverse air blower and moving parts.

-An older type of baghouse, also known in the industry as reverse air, is often seen with a rectangular housing and multi-compartments.
+An older type of baghouse, also known as reverse air, is often seen with rectangular housing and multi-compartments.
 Like a shaker unit, in this style, dust collects on the interior of the bags as the airflow rises.
 These types of reverse air baghouses have to be taken offline for cleaning, thus are often divided into compartments so one section at a time can be cleaned.
 Generally, an entire compartment is pressurized with a system fan in the reverse direction of filtration.
-Once activated, the pressure from the reverse airflow causes the filter bags to slightly collapse.
-These types of reverse air bags have sewn-in rigid rings that allow them to flex but not collapse completely or “pancake” during the cleaning cycle.
-Due to the off-line cleaning requirement, this type of reverse air baghouse must be oversized to account for a portion of it to be off-line during cleaning, making this style less cost-effective than a pulse-jet.
+Once activated, the pressure from the reverse airflow causes the filter bags to collapse slightly.
+These reverse airbags have sewn-in rigid rings that allow them to flex but not collapse completely or “pancake” during the cleaning cycle.
+Due to the off-line cleaning requirement, this type of reverse air baghouse must be oversized to account for a portion of it during cleaning, making this style less cost-effective than a pulse jet.